 Microneedling is considered to be one of the safest treatment methods for natural skincare.
 There are many benefits to microneedling, including that it is suitable for all skin types—even thin and sensitive skin on any body part—and there is no fear of hyperpigmentation.

 At Germain Dermatology, our providers use SkinPen® by Bellus Medical, the first microneedling device approved by the FDA.
 The clearance is particularly for acne scar treatments, though the device can be used for a range of other applications at the hands of an experienced provider.
 SkinPen® works on a wide range of pigmentation, as proven in clinical trials.

-Microneedling employs a special micropen containing 12 precisely spaced micro needles in a small cartridge to create invisible, vertical, micro perforations in the epidermis and the top layer of the dermis.
-As this micropen moves across the skin, the needles create tiny holes, prompting the skin to shift its natural repair mechanism into high gear and start producing collagen and elastin to repair these micro-perforations.
+The SkinPen® microneedling device employs a sterile needle cartridge filled with precisely spaced micro needles that create invisible, vertical, micro perforations in the epidermis and the top layer of the dermis.
+As this micropen moves across the skin, the needles create hundreds to thousands of tiny holes each second, prompting the skin to shift its natural repair mechanism into high gear and start producing collagen and elastin to repair these micro-perforations.
 This self-repairing property is an entirely natural form of skin renewal from the inside out.